 - Describe, differentiate, and analyze both local and global cultures in self and others.

 - Critically examine and demonstrate a respect for other cultures and diverse perspectives.

 To receive the transcript designation, students must have:

 - Completion of 12 semester hours from the course options below, including at least one course with a Non-Western designation (N course).
 Courses applied to the Global Scholar Designation must be completed with a cumulative 2.0 GPA earned in applicable courses.

-- Completion of a maximum of 6 semester hours through participation in an ECC credit-bearing study abroad program and completion of the remainder of credit hours from the course options below, including at least one course with a Non-Western designation (N course).
+Completion of a maximum of 6 semester hours through participation in an ECC credit-bearing study abroad program* and completion of the remainder of credit hours from the course options below, including at least one course with a Non-Western designation (N course).
 Courses applied to the Global Scholar Designation must be completed with a cumulative 2.0 GPA earned in applicable courses. *Study abroad programs include short-term, summer, semester, and virtual exchange programs sponsored by ECC.